zoezheng126/SAMed-river/README.md

 # Segment Any Stream: Scalable Water Extent Detection with the Segment Anything Model
-This is an pytorch implementation for this [paper](https://openreview.net/forum?id=BaZZzH7EgA).
+This is an official pytorch implementation for this [paper](https://openreview.net/forum?id=BaZZzH7EgA).\
-For a general overview, please refer to this [poster](https://openreview.net/pdf?id=BaZZzH7EgA).
+For a general overview, please refer to this [poster](https://openreview.net/pdf?id=BaZZzH7EgA).\
 If you find the code or the data useful, please cite our paper:
 ```
 @inproceedings{zheng2023segment,